 It's Easter Week!
 Easter is one of the Irish community's most significant religious holidays and, in the eyes of babes, it's second only to Christmas.
 The Easter Bunny can't hold a candle to Santa but, the anticipation of what he may bring is enough to wake the tots well before sunrise... and, in our house, literally put the fear of God in them before they tucked into bed.

-We spent Saturday night dying Easter eggs and reflecting on what the Bunny might bring, when the Bunny might come and why he might skip over our house if they didn't go upstairs to bed right NOW!
-With a trio of two year olds, a feisty four year old and a six year old who is at times seriously sensible, the evening provided a few moments worth recalling and sharing.
+We spent last year's Easter Saturday night dying Easter eggs and reflecting on what the Bunny might bring when the Bunny might come and why he might skip over our house if they didn't go upstairs to bed right NOW!
+With a trio of two-year-olds, a feisty four-year-old and a six-year-old who is at times seriously sensible, the evening provided a few moments worth recalling and sharing.

 We also assumed they would know NOT to eat their newly decorated hard-boiled eggs.
 This too was a mistake -- the type of egregious error that resulted in a half dozen pastel colored eggs being consumed rather than gracing their Easter baskets.
 If only you could have seen their gleeful faces as they smashed their newly dyed eggs on their high chair trays...
 I've seen that look before and it just might have been on Christmas morning.
 It was that good.

 While the "Cubs" smashed and ate their eggs, Liam and Ciara were engaged in some healthy sibling bickering.
 "That's my egg."
 "No, it's MINE!"
 "Mom, why did she get more than me?"
 "Dad, it's not fair!"
 And so on.
 Then Liam asked, "How does the Easter Bunny get in the house?
 Does he come down the chimney?"
 I have to say, we were stumped by this one.
 How does the Easter Bunny get in the house?
 Does he walk (or hop?) in the front door?
 Climb through a window?